alberto-vera/ProblemSolving/README.md

 # csharp
-Some programs in C#
+Some of my solution proposals using C#.
-Problems solved.
-These were proposed by Hackerrank.
+These problems were proposed by Hackerrank.